leafsphp/api-docs/src/docs/intro/first-app.md

 Aloe CLI tool is smart, and enforces naming conventions used by other frameworks like laravel, ruby on rails and django.
 Aloe CLI has a powerful file generation system that always seems to understand what you want to do, as such, it cuts down the amount of time working with files significantly.

 In this case, this particular controller @ method index, is supposed to output a view.
-There are a bunch of ways to output views in Leaf MVC.
+There are a bunch of ways to output views in Leaf API.
 You can simply output a bunch of markup with `markup`.

 ```php
 response()->markup("<h2>Hello</h2>");